 In both cases described, “tracepoint” is valid for 5 days for the user who set it.

 As soon as the user enables the node or the tree with tracepoint, Trace Log is being created together with file generation regardless of integration or tree type.
-In the other words, it does not matter if the tree is executed as a part of Payment Medium Workbench, DMEEX Test Tool or other process.
+In the other words, it does not matter if the tree is executed as a part of Payment Medium Workbench, DMEEX Test Tool, or another process.

 The Initial Screen

 The Initial Screen contains all the Trace Logs stored in the database.
-User can display certain Trace Log by selecting it and clicking on glasses icon in the toolbar of the application.
-User can also perform deletion of Trace Logs as well as importing Trace Log from the other system.
+Users can display a certain Trace Log by selecting it and clicking on the glasses icon in the toolbar of the application.
+Users can also perform deletion of Trace Logs as well as import Trace Log from the other system.

 The Detail View

-On the right side of the screen the captured data during the engine run are visible.
-The right side is differs based on the node type.
+On the right side of the screen, the captured data during the engine run are visible.
+The right side differs based on the node type.

 The Main Node

-Besides the general information like Tree Type, Tree ID, etc. user can see how long it takes to generate the file using DMEEX in the “Statistics” section.
+Besides the general information like Tree Type, Tree ID, etc. users can see how long it takes to generate the file using DMEEX in the “Statistics” section.

 Each line continues with the types that are being compared eg. “Constant = Structure Field”.
 As the last thing actual values of the fields eg. “1 = 2”.

-The mapping section can be found on all mapping nodes – element, technical node, XML attribute and atom.
-It can provide you an insight on how the value was processed internally.
+The mapping section can be found on all mapping nodes – element, technical node, XML attribute, and atom.
+It can provide you an insight into how the value was processed internally.
 It all starts with the value of the source field.
-Then, as you can see from the screenshot, DMEEX Trace Tool provides you all important values from the conversion perspective – length, target offset and conversion function.
+Then, as you can see from the screenshot, DMEEX Trace Tool provides you with all important values from the conversion perspective – length, target offset, and conversion function.
 Also, it can show you the internal type in which the value was processed.
-For more information about this, please read the appendix of this blog post.

 The last field in this section is “Output value”, which is the input value after applying all conversions (length, t. offset, conversion function).

-From the standpoint of the engine, aggregations are calculated on the node where the value in mapped form the input data (source node for aggregation) and then the value is referred to the node where user selected the aggregation to be outputted (target node for aggregation).
+From the standpoint of the engine, aggregations are calculated on the node where the value is mapped from the input data (source node for aggregation) and then the value is referred to the node where the user selected the aggregation to be outputted (target node for aggregation).
 In DMEEX Trace Tool you can find how the aggregation was calculated on every so-called source node for aggregation.